Download Article

 Skip to data visualization table

-Chart 1 is a time series of the drilling/business activity index versus a quarter ago and versus a year ago from the third quarter of 2017 to the third quarter of 2023.
-Quarterly drilling and business activity index increased from -19 to -13.
+Chart 1 is a time series of the drilling/business activity index versus a quarter ago and versus a year ago from the second quarter of 2020 to the second quarter of 2024.
+Quarterly drilling and business activity index ticked down from -13 to -14.

 Quarter Vs. a Quarter Ago Vs. a Year Ago